SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 3. Select the Booster and click **Start**.

-4. You will see the start screen of the booster.
-Select the **Components** tab in the booster and notice the required services and subscriptions.
+4. You will see the booster's start screen.
+Select the Components tab in the booster and notice the required services and subscriptions.

     ![](images/2_ea_3_booster_comps.png)